An Activity for Every Interest

-Students in first through 12th grade were given the opportunity to explore club offerings on campus with our first Club Expo in 2017.
-"It gave students the opportunity to see in one place all of the clubs, meet club members and learn about the qualifications and requirements for each one," said Director of Student Life Wynn Carson.
-Students could also visit a booth where they could learn how to start a new club on campus.
-Two new clubs have been created as a result.
-"Students submitted applications to start a recycling club and a book club," said Mrs. Carson.
+Students in middle and upper school are given the opportunity to explore club offerings on campus during our Club Expo.
+"It gives students the opportunity to see in one place all of the clubs, meet club members and learn about the qualifications and requirements for each one," said Director of Student Life Wynn Carson.
+Students can also visit a booth where they could learn how to start a new club on campus.
+New clubs have been created every year as a result.
+"Students have submitted applications to start a recycling club, book club and music club," said Mrs. Carson.

 Director of Student Life